20 Tips to Improve Your Typography Skills

 In this article

 Have you ever wondered why some designs look so much better than others?
 Chances are, it’s all in the typography.
 Well-used typography can significantly enhance the quality and visual appeal of your work.
-To help you improve your typography skills, I’ve put together 20 practical typography tips you can implement today.

 1. Consider the Audience

-Typography is not just about selecting the right font or text size; it’s about conveying the right message and emotions.
-That’s why it’s so important to consider the audience you’re designing for.
+Typography is not just about selecting the right font or text size; it has to convey the right message and emotions.

 The fonts you choose can hugely impact people’s feelings about your design.
 For example, sans-serif fonts give off a modern and sleek vibe, while serif fonts feel more traditional and refined.